 - Proton pump inhibitors

-Additionally, clonazepam is dangerous if you are allergic to it or other benzos or have acute narrow or closed angle glaucoma, myasthenia gravis, breathing problems, liver disease, or sleep apnea.
+Additionally, clonazepam is dangerous if one is allergic to it or other benzos or have acute narrow or closed angle glaucoma, myasthenia gravis, breathing problems, liver disease, or sleep apnea.

 With Treatment, Poly-drug Use Can Be Quit

 In some cases, clonazepam misuse comes from people wondering does Klonopin help opiate withdrawals, trying it, and then relapsing.
-The best course of action is to seek the help needed to end drug dependence and get healthy.
+The best course of action is to seek help needed to end dependence on any drug completely.